Prospective Students Frequently Asked Questions

 For international students who obtained their degrees from non-English speaking countries, a passing score in one of those examinations is required.
 Please note some exceptions are made for those who have been working in the United States for more than one year.
 Please contact us for additional details.

-If you have GRE scores, you may upload them to your application for consideration.
-However, we do not require the GRE.
+We do not require the GRE.
+However, if you have GRE scores, you may upload them to your application for consideration.

 Applications

-Please refer to the admissions page of your program of interest for application deadline information.
+Please refer to the Admissions page for application deadline information.

 You do not do this.
 You will submit the contact information for the people providing recommendations in the application.
 Your recommenders will then receive an email with instructions on how to upload their letters.

 Yes, you can.
 However, all applicants must go through the same application and screening process and be approved by their program's faculty.
-Please keep in mind that all of our Master of Advanced Study Programs are specialty degrees, and that all classes assigned to your program are required and must be completed to obtain said degree.
+In addition, all of the MAS degrees are based on the successful completion of a series of degree-specific, required courses (with no substitutions/transfers allowed).

 The MAS degrees are based on the successful completion of a series of degree-specific, required courses (with no substitutions permitted).
 Consequently, transfer credits/courses are not relevant to the completion of the MAS degrees.